tabo/django-taggable/docs/index.rst

   `delicious <https://tabo.pe/projects/tagtools/docs/tip/delicious.html>`_,
   `etc <https://tabo.pe/projects/tagtools/docs/tip/comma.html>`_), or
   define your own.
-You can also easily have several tag fields per object or have different tag "namespaces" to be used between one, some or all your taggable objects.
-Your code, your choice.
+You can also easily have several tag fields per object or have different tag "namespaces" to be used between one, some, or all your taggable objects.
+Your project, your choice.
 - **Sane**: No GenericForeignKey madness.
 - **Easy**: Uses `Django Model Inheritance with abstract classes`_ to define your own models.
 The API isn't "magical".